MelikaEl/farsi-mdx-blog/README.md

-Here’s a suggested description of your changes for the README.md file on GitHub:

-**Changes Made**
+## Changes Made

 This project has been enhanced with several significant updates to improve functionality, usability, and accessibility.
 Below are the key modifications:

 - **MDXEditor Integration**:
-         -Replaced the textarea component from Shadcn with MDXEditor, which offers advanced features such as:
+  - Replaced the textarea component from Shadcn with **MDXEditor**, which offers advanced features such as:
-         -Undo and redo functionality
+    - Undo and redo functionality
-         -Text formatting options (bold, italic, underline)
+    - Text formatting options (bold, italic, underline)
-         -Ability to insert video links and image links -Thematic breaks
+    - Ability to insert video links and image links
+    - Thematic breaks
-         -Block types with 8 options including:
+    - Block types with 8 options including:
-         -Paragraph
-         -Quote
+      - Paragraph
+      - Quote
-         -Headings (1 to 6)
+      - Headings (1 to 6)

-    - **Language Translation:**
+- **Language Translation**:
-          -Translated the entire MDX blog content from English to Persian, making it accessible to a wider audience.
+  - Translated the entire MDX blog content from **English to Persian**, making it accessible to a wider audience.

-Styling Updates:
+- **Styling Updates**:
-Changed the website's font for improved readability.
+  - Changed the website's font for improved readability.
-Updated the theme color from yellow to green for a fresh visual appeal.
+  - Updated the theme color from **yellow to green** for a fresh visual appeal.

-Bug Fixes:
+- **Bug Fixes**:
-Resolved an issue with the delete post button in the edit post section, ensuring it functions correctly and deletes posts as intended.
+  - Resolved an issue with the **delete post button** in the edit post section, ensuring it functions correctly and deletes posts as intended.

-Content Updates:
+- **Content Updates**:
-Modified the content of the About and Privacy pages to reflect the new changes and provide relevant information.
+  - Modified the content of the **About** and **Privacy** pages to reflect the new changes and provide relevant information.

-Deployment:
+- **Deployment**:
-Successfully deployed the updated blog on Vercel for live access.
+  - Successfully deployed the updated blog on **Vercel** for live access.

-RTL Support:
+- **RTL Support**:
-Enhanced the blog project to support the creation and management of blog posts in non-English languages, specifically Persian, and ensured compatibility with right-to-left (RTL) text direction.
+  - Enhanced the blog project to support the creation and management of blog posts in **non-English languages**, specifically Persian, and ensured compatibility with **right-to-left (RTL)** text direction.

-These changes collectively enhance the user experience and broaden the blog's accessibility to Persian-speaking users.
+## README contents of the original repository

 [**MDX Blog** (mdxblog.io)](https://mdxblog.io) is a platform built with the latest web technologies, offering a unique blogging experience.
 MDX Blog is a simple template for creating blogs using MDX (Markdown + JSX) and Next.js 14.
 Unlike traditional blogging solutions that rely on a database to store content, content management in MDXBlog is handled by easily editable Markdown (mdx) files in a folder on your local machine!
 It's a good solution for those who appreciate the ease of Markdown and the power of React components.